The Camel Cometh

 Number 5: Aspire has a TON of Uses

-I think one of the coolest things I had an idea to do was, with a language like Perl that has a lot of dead zones in what it provides.
+I think one of the coolest things I had an idea to do was, with a language like Perl that has a lot of dead zones in what it provides, Aspire with LLMs could help reviatlize it.
 For example, there’s no Azure SDK in Perl.
-There is the beginnings of one out there, but it is not fleshed out.
+There are several little Azure libraries, but they are largely one off service wrappers that are abandoned.
 Aspire allows us to use emulators in containers to run against.
-That means we could easily iterate with live integration tests against emulators of Key Vault or what have you in order to flesh out weak spots in the Perl ecosystem - even agentically.
+That means we could easily iterate with live integration tests against Key Vault or what have you in order to flesh out weak spots in the Perl ecosystem.

-You could just inject your library under development into an aspire app and point your scripts to use that library as you develop it.
-All languages could do this!
+You could just inject your library under development into an Aspire app and point your scripts to use that library as you develop it.
+All languages could do this, but it would be a way to use LLMs to spruce up the place with firm testable guardrails.

 Summary

-I have things about the integration that I already don’t like and will iterate against, but it’s made, it works, and it orchestrates perl projects.
-It is currently unable to be used without pulling the Community Toolkit down and packing the project manually, but on the next release, the package should be generally available for other people to try.
+I have things about the integration that I already don’t like and will iterate against, but it’s made, it works, and it orchestrates Perl projects.

-• You can add a separate perl environment
+- You can add a separate Perl environment (in Linux, for now)

 I’ve made some samples - and will be continuing to add to them - you can view them at github.com/Omnideth/aspire-perl-examples